Determination of configuration of cis-trans Isomers

 The configuration of cis-trans Isomers can be determined by chemical and physical method.
 Determination of configuration of cis-trans Isomers is useful for the study of Stereochemistry.

-- Chemical methods: rest on firm basis, now largely of historical interest.
+- Chemical methods: rest on a firm basis, now largely of historical interest.

 - Physical methods: simpler and easier to employ ( mainly spectroscopic).

-In this post we will discuss about mainly the chemical method of Determination of configuration of cis-trans Isomers.
+In this post, we will discuss mainly the chemical method of Determination of configuration of cis-trans Isomers.

 - Absolute method

-- Correlative not affecting configuration of the double bond method and
+- Correlative not affecting the configuration of the double bond method and

 - Mechanistic method.

 this process is based on the following points-

 - Functional groups in cis isomers located cis to each other can be converted into cyclic lactones, anhydrides, amides but not the trans isomer